swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Acknowledgements

 This proposal was greatly improved as a direct result of feedback from the community.
 [Doug Gregor](https://forums.swift.org/u/douglas_gregor) and [Dave Abrahams](https://forums.swift.org/u/dabrahams) surfaced more use cases for property-wrapper parameters.
 [Frederick Kellison-Linn](https://forums.swift.org/u/jumhyn) proposed the idea to change the behavior of unapplied function references based on argument labels, and provided [ample justification](#passing-a-property-wrapper-storage-instance-directly) for why the semantics in the first revision were unintuitive.
 [Lantua](https://forums.swift.org/u/lantua) pushed for the behavior of closures to be consistent with that of functions, and proposed the idea to use `$` on closure parameters in cases where the wrapper attribute is unnecessary.
+Finally, ideas from [Jens Jakob Jensen](https://forums.swift.org/u/jjj) and [John McCall](https://forums.swift.org/u/john_mccall) were combined to produce the 'inference of external property wrapper' design in its current form.

 Many others participated throughout the several pitches and first review.
 This feature would not be where it is today without the thoughtful contributions from folks across our community.